Rank-uniform local law for Wigner matrices: Proof of Theorem

 (ii) Assuming for some \(k\ge 1\) the estimates~\cref{a priori k,a priori k iso} for \(K=k\) have been established uniformly, then for \(\cG_j:=G_{j,1}\cdots G_{j,l_j}\) with \(G_{j,i}\in \set{G(z_{j,i}),\abs{G(z_{j,i})}}\), traceless matrices $A_i$ and \(\eta:=\min_{j,i}\abs{\Im z_{j,i}}\), \(\rho := \max_{j,i} \rho(z_{j,i})\) it holds that

 where

-and \(g_{j,i}(x)=(x-z_{j,i})^{-1}\) or \(g_{j,i}(x)=\abs{x-z_{j,i}}^{-1}\), depending on whether \(G_{j,i}=G(z_{j,i})\) or \(G_{j,i}=\abs{G(z_{j,i})}\). \end{lemma} \begin{proof} Analogous to~\cite[Lemma 3.2]{2112.13693}. \end{proof}
+and \(g_{j,i}(x)=(x-z_{j,i})^{-1}\) or \(g_{j,i}(x)=\abs{x-z_{j,i}}^{-1}\), depending on whether \(G_{j,i}=G(z_{j,i})\) or \(G_{j,i}=\abs{G(z_{j,i})}\). \end{lemma} \begin{proof} Analogous to~\cite[Lemma 3.2]{MR4479913}. \end{proof}

-The main result of this section are the following hierarchy of \emph{master inequalities}. \begin{proposition}[Hierarchy of master inequalities] Fix \(k\ge 1\), and assume that~\cref{a priori k,a priori k iso} have been established uniformly in \(\bm A\), and \(\bm z\) with \(N\eta\rho\ge N^\epsilon\), for all \( K\le 2k\).
-Then it holds that
+The main result of this section is the following hierarchy of \emph{master inequalities}. \begin{proposition}[Hierarchy of master inequalities] Fix \(k\ge 1\), and assume that~\cref{a priori k,a priori k iso} have been established uniformly in \(\bm A\), and \(\bm z\) with \(N\eta\rho\ge N^\epsilon\), for all \( K\le 2k\).
+Then\footnote{Following\footnoteref{uniformity footnote}, we omit tracking the spectral domains in the main text.
+We only mention here that the pedantic formulation of Proposition~\ref{prop master} would assert that if \eqref{a priori k}--\eqref{a priori k iso} hold $(\epsilon, \ell)$-uniformly, for some $\ell\in \N$, then the conclusions in \eqref{Psi master av}--\eqref{Psi master iso} hold $(\epsilon, \ell+1)$-uniformly. } it holds that